tprasadtp/protonvpn-docker/docs/faq.md

     - `240.0.0.0/4`
     - `2000::/3` (Only if IPv6 is enabled)

+> **Warning**
+>
+> - You should let protonwire manage this table.
+> - Any modification to this table outside of protonwire CLI
+> can lead to network connectivity issues.
+Though a reboot/restart
+> should revert the state of route tables.
+> - Any modifications made to this table might be lost.

+## Whats with route table 51822

+Route table 51822 is used for kill-switch in 7.0.3 and lower versions.
+Versions 7.1.0 and later use single route table(51821) with route metrics for kill-switch implementation.
+Script **WILL** flush this routing table automatically if found to be non empty.

 ## NAT and KeepAlive packets

 WireGuard is not a chatty protocol.
 However for _most_ if not all use cases, end user devices are using some form of NAT via docker, Kubernetes, home router or some other means.
 So _Keep alive_ is enabled and set to 20 seconds which should be enough for almost all NAT firewalls.